Deeniealamin1/pizza-shop/README.md

 We implement abstraction through our template parent structure:

 Java
-public abstract class MenuItemA generic menu item cannot exist by itself or have a standalone price, so we mark MenuItem as abstract.
+public abstract class MenuItem
+A generic menu item cannot exist by itself or have a standalone price, so we mark MenuItem as abstract.
 It acts as an operational contract by defining public abstract double calculatePrice();, forcing each concrete child class to provide its own accurate pricing logic.

 📋 Example Console & Written Receipt Output
 Terminal Checkout Display Look